MILITARY PERSONNEL

 Icon of person Oskar Dirlewanger

 Oskar Paul Dirlewanger (26 September 1895 – c.
-7 June 1945) was a German SS officer known for committing numerous war crimes in German-occupied territories during World War II.
-Dirlewanger was the founder and commander of the penal unit known as the Dirlewanger Brigade, considered to be the most notorious part of the Waffen-SS.
-His unit epitomized the expansion of the war of terror in its most brutal form, with Dirlewanger himself regarded as perhaps the Nazi regime's "most extreme executioner," indulging himself in sadistic acts of violence, rape and murder.
+7 June 1945) was a German military officer, convicted child molester, and war criminal.
+He is best known for commanding the Dirlewanger Brigade, a penal military unit of the Waffen-SS which served in World War II.
+Dirlewanger's unit is often considered the most notorious Waffen-SS unit, committing some of the conflict's most infamous atrocities, with Dirlewanger himself regarded as perhaps Nazi Germany's "most extreme executioner", engaging in constant acts of violence, rape, and murder.
 He died after the war while in Allied custody.
 Dirlewanger had an impressive career as a junior officer during World War I. He further fought in the post-World War I conflicts in Germany as a minor commander in the Freikorps militia movement, with the troops he led then also characterized by excessive violence, and participated in the Spanish Civil War.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Oskar Dirlewanger is the 274th most popular military personnel (down from 203rd in 2019), the 686th most popular biography from Germany (down from 502nd in 2019) and the 58th most popular German Military Personnel.
+His biography is available in 34 different languages on Wikipedia (up from 32 in 2024).
+Oskar Dirlewanger is the 274th most popular military personnel (down from 203rd in 2024), the 686th most popular biography from Germany (down from 502nd in 2019) and the 58th most popular German Military Personnel.

 Oskar Dirlewanger was a Nazi officer in the SS who is most famous for his command of the SS-Sonderkommando Dirlewanger, a unit of the Waffen-SS that was responsible for mass killings, punitive expeditions, and the destruction of Warsaw.